 What does one buy a man like this one?
 A watch, yes, he doesn't own one.

 Tag Heur?
 Never.
 I could buy the whole of Lesotho with that money!
 Jacob&Co?
 Lovely stuff but I'm not spending over R50 000 on a watch!

-Guess it is, it's his first watch anyway plus it's a gift so he'll have to appreciate it.
-I'm going to be honest and say that this is his money I'm using.
+Guess it is, it's his first watch anyway plus it's a gift so he'll have to towards him.

+I'm using.
 I get random deposits on my account now and again.
 R2000 is reasonable enough, I'll add some sunglasses to that.
 No, actually, I'll add perfume.
-I bought him two last year.
+Ibought him two last year.
 I'm gonna have to hide these things until tomorrow.
 It's the first time we're even celebrating his birthday.
 Last year I let it pass without saying a word.
 He's never really told me his birth-date, I had to dig.

 He hasn't left in the wee hours of the morning at all this week.
 It's nice waking up next to him once in a while although by the time I open my eyes, he'd have been awake for over an hour.
 "Good morning," I say as I switch on the side lamp and stand over him next to the bed.
 He immediately jumps up and sits.
 Startled!
 Oh well, this I didn't envision.
 "Whoah!
 It's me.
 I didn't mean to scare you," I say, shocked myself.
 "When did you wake up?" he asks, 'zoom -lenses' all out.
 I'm still standing with a tray in my hands.
 "About an hour ago.
-Happy Birthday," I say as I push the tray towards him.
+Happy Birthday," I say as I push the tray

 He looks at me like he doesn't know what I'm talking about before his face changes to a look that says 'oh, is that today?"
 "Here's your gift," I say picking up the wrapped box from the tray and handing it to him.
 He smiles, seemingly relaxed now.
 He keeps glancing at me as he unwraps it.
 He inspects the watch with the biggest smile on his face, it reminds me of Mvelo's smile, too cute.

-"You bought me a watch?" he says, still wearing that goofy smile.
+"You bought me a watch?"

+he says, still wearing that goofy smile.

-"And this," I say handing him another box.
+"And this," I say handing

+him another box.

-"Perfume?" he says after unwrapping it.
+"Perfume?" he says after

+unwrapping it.